 Three Chiron machining cells were ordered, two of which were commissioned in February 2017, with a third scheduled to arrive in November this year.
 The capacity provided by these three machines has already been sold, bringing about additional revenue worth several million pounds per year.

-The VDZ100 DS Scherer vertical lathe works seamlessly in combination with a ChironDZ15 W milling centre with work piece load/unload achieved via a fully integrated Variocell UNO compact handling robot and workpiece storage unit for loading and unloading workpieces before and after machining.
-Both Chiron’s are loaded by the robot with castings presented in a four part load into the fixture nests.”
+The VDZ100 DS Scherer vertical lathe works seamlessly in combination with a ChironDZ15 W milling centre with workpiece load/unload achieved via a fully integrated Variocell UNO compact handling robot and workpiece storage unit for loading and unloading workpieces before and after machining.
+Both Chiron’s are loaded by the robot with castings presented in a four-part load into the fixture nests.”

 In turn the lathe and milling cells are connected via a conveyor belt with the lathe fed with the raw castings.
-After turning, they are transported by the same belt to the milling center.
+After turning, they are transported by the same belt to the milling centre.
 When all operations are completed the parts are fed out on the conveyor to the wash station.